eventnetusa/eventnet/src/_vip/virtualsalesrooms.md

   * Admin management portal
 content_section:
   - text_block_markdown: >-
-      VirtualSalesrooms is an original online tool for connecting pre-qualified customers with select representatives.&nbsp;
+      VirtualSalesrooms is an original online platform designed to connect pre-qualified customers in video meetings with client’s sales representatives.

-      Consumers seeking your product or service now have the ability to request an on-demand video meeting with your on-call representatives.&nbsp;
+      The bar has been raised in lead generation as consumers seeking your product initiate their meetings\!

-      With unlimited scalability, enroll 10 to 10,000+ representatives for on-call availability to meet with consumers.&nbsp;
+      Unlimited scalability to enroll 10 to 10,000+ on-call representatives nationwide working from home or anywhere on mobile devices.

       **How it Works:**<br>1\.
-Consumer enters custom meeting criteria (zip code, language, interest, etc.)<br>2\.
-Platform identifies representatives that match consumer's criteria<br>3\.
-Platform notifies selected representatives of meeting request via SMS and desktop<br>4\.
-First advisor to accept request is connected via secure video meeting
+Customer enters zip code and preferred language (plus choice of additional criteria)<br>2\.
+Platform identifies and notifies representatives matching criteria<br>3\.
+First available sales rep to respond receives customer video<br>4\.
+Connection between Rep/Customer made in seconds.

       **No more scheduling or coordination - Instant video meetings, whenever,